epotheke/epotheke-sdk/README.md

 - The service url
 - A tenant token for access to the service
 - An optional `websocketSessionId` to reconnect to an existing session.
-- On android, an instance of `AndroidTerminaFactory` for NFC communication
+- An instance of `AndroidTerminaFactory` for NFC communication

 `AndroidTerminaFactory` can be gathered by calling `AndroidTerminalFactory.instance(activity)` providing a reference to the android activity.
+`IosTerminalFactory` by IosTerminalFactory.companion.instance.

 An instance of `Epotheke` class provides instances of:
 - `CardlinkAuthenticationProtocol`
 - `PrescriptionProtocol`

-which can be used to perform use-cases.
+which can be used to perform different functions.

 `CardlinkAuthenticationProtocol` allows to call `establishCadrlink(interaction)` which performs an authentication process with epotheke using SMS/Tan verification and an eGK card. `interaction` has to be an implementation of `CardlinkInteraction` interface.